Eva Perón: Declining health

-at the Memorial Sloan-Kettering Cancer Center in an attempt to remove the cervical tumor.
+at the Memorial Sloan-Kettering Cancer Center, in an attempt to remove the cervical tumor.
 In 2011, a Yale neurosurgeon, Daniel E. Nijensohn, studied Evita's skull X-rays and photographic evidence and said that Perón may have been given a prefrontal lobotomy in the last months of her life "to relieve the pain, agitation and anxiety she suffered in the final months of her illness".

-Péron's cervical cancer had metastasized and returned rapidly despite the hysterectomy.
+Péron's cervical cancer had metastasized and returned rapidly, despite the hysterectomy.
 She was the first Argentine to undergo chemotherapy – a novel treatment at that time.
 She became emaciated, weighing only 36 kg by June 1952.

 Death

-Péron died at 8:25 p.m. on Saturday, 26 July 1952.
+Eva died at 8:25 p.m. on Saturday, 26 July 1952 at the Unzue Palace.
 Radio broadcasts throughout the country were interrupted with the announcement that "the Press Secretary's Office of the Presidency of the Nation fulfills its very sad duty to inform the people of the Republic that at 20:25 hours, Mrs. Eva Perón, Spiritual Leader of the Nation, died."